Master of Laws

 Standard entry requirements

-A recognised Bachelor of Laws Honours degree or a Graduate Certificate in a relevant area.
+- A recognised Bachel of Laws Honours degree with an average mark of 50%, a Bachel of Laws degree plus a Graduate Certificate in a relevant area with an average mark of 50%.

 Study information